- Our policy work

 Coronavirus - Sales and Marketing Operating Procedures May 2020 FINAL.pdf Member Only

 Support for businesses

 Under the coronavirus Job Retention Scheme, all UK employers with a PAYE scheme will be able to access support to continue paying part of their employees’ salary for those that would otherwise have been laid off during this crisis.
 This applies to employees who have been asked to stop working, but who are being kept on the pay roll, otherwise described as ‘furloughed workers’.
 HMRC will reimburse 80% of their wages, up to £2,500 per month.
 This is to safeguard workers from being made redundant.
-The Coronavirus Job Retention Scheme will cover the cost of wages backdated to March 1st and is initially open for 3 months, but will be extended if necessary.

 This scheme will help businesses affected by coronavirus to access bank lending and overdrafts if they need to.
 For loans up to £5 million, the Government is providing a guarantee of 80% for each loan.
 This will give lenders the confidence to continue to provide finance to businesses.
 The Government will not charge businesses or banks for this guarantee.

 The new Covid-19 Corporate Financing Facility (CCFF) means that the Bank of England will buy short-term debt from larger companies.
 This will support companies which are fundamentally strong, but have been affected by a short-term funding squeeze.
 It will also support corporate finance markets overall and ease the supply of credit to all firms.
 The scheme will be funded by central bank reserves – in line with other Bank of England market operations.
 It will operate for at least 12 months, and for as long as steps are needed to relieve cash flow pressures on firms that make a material contribution to the UK economy.